ntnu-arl/trace_paw/README.md

 The [Wiki](https://github.com/ntnu-arl/trace_paw/wiki) is the primary source of documentation for TRACEPaw.
 It contains comprehensive information on the following topics:
 - Mechanical Design & Electronics: Comprises CAD files, assembly instructions, and manufacturing guidelines, along with a comprehensive list of electronic components needed for TRACEPaw.
 - Software Setup: Guide to set up the software environment for TRACEPaw, including instructions on data collection, model training & visualization, and the deployment process.
+- Training and test datasets for the vision-based force estimation and audio-based terrain classification capabilities of TRACEPaw.

 ### Contact
 Please contact us for any question: